liliancherono/react-hooks-components-basics-lab/README.md

 ## Instructions

-In the labs throughout this section, we'll be working on building a small portfolio site in React.

 Our goal for the first lesson is to get the basic components for our app — the `<Navbar>`, `<Home>`, and `<About>` components — to be returned from the `<App>`